fishcus/KAP-manual/en/operation/routine_ops/garbage_clean.en.md

 - Temporary files from error jobs
 - Job history that no need to keep forever

-**Notice: **
+> **Caution: **
+>

-1. **Data cannot be restored once deleted.** It is essential to back up metadata and check the target resources carefully before deletion.
+> 1. Data cannot be restored once deleted.
+It is essential to back up metadata and check the target resources carefully before deletion.

-2. **Please try to arrange cleanup at when there is no (or less) running jobs in the system**, for better overall stability and performance.
+> 2. It's recommended to do cleanup when there are no (or less) running jobs in the system.
+>

 ### Garbage Cleanup Command Tool